-The Northwest Straits Foundation is a non-profit organization established to support the scientific, restoration, and education projects and programs of the Northwest Straits Marine Conservation Initiative.
-The Foundation’s mission is to protect and restore the marine resources of the Northwest Straits by supporting research, monitoring, restoration, stewardship, conservation and education programs and projects both at the local and regional level.
+The Northwest Straits Foundation is the non-profit partner of the Northwest Straits Initiative, established to support the Initiative's scientific, restoration, and education projects and programs in partnership with the Northwest Straits Commission and Marine Resources Committees (MRCs).
+The Foundation’s mission is to protect and restore the health of marine resources of the Northwest Straits by promiting and implementing science-based restoration and stewardship, enhancing collaboration and attracting resources for the work of the Northwest Straits Initiative.

 The Northwest Straits Foundation was created in 2002 to augment the ability of the Northwest Straits Initiative to pursue funding for its programs and projects.
-The Foundation has since grown into a strong regional organization that works closely with the Northwest Straits Commission and the seven county-based Marine Resources Committees to set regional priorities and develop projects that achieve our commonly held marine conservation objectives.
+The Foundation adds value to the work of the MRCs and the Initiative through expansion of funding opportunities, project development and management assistance, added staff capacity, and through regional programs with collective impact.

 The Foundation attains its goals by:

-• Developing and managing restoration and education projects of regional scope, such as the Derelict Fishing Gear Removal program and the new Community Oil Spill Preparedness and Response Program.
+* Developing and managing restoration and education projects of regional scope, such as the Derelict Fishing Gear Removal program and the Community Oil Spill Preparedness and Response Program.